DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 As we have just seen, a collision shape is used to describe the shape of a collider for collision detection.
 They are many types of collision shapes that you can use.
 They all inherit from the `CollisionShape` class.

-Note that ReactPhysics3D does not support collision between two concave shapes `ConcaveMeshShape` and `HeightFieldShape`).
+Note that ReactPhysics3D does not support collision between two concave shapes `ConcaveMeshShape` and `HeightFieldShape`.

-#### Box Shape
+#### Box Shape {#boxshape}

 ![BoxShape](images/boxshape.png)

-The `BoxShape} class describes a box collision shape centered at the origin of the collider.
+The `BoxShape` class describes a box collision shape centered at the origin of the collider.
 The box is aligned with the shape local X, Y and Z axis.
 In order to create a box shape, you only need to specify the three half extents dimensions of the box in the three X, Y and
 Z directions.